yssource/rhai/README.md

   floating-point representations, in order to crash the system.
 * **Files**: A malignant script may continuously `import` an external module within an infinite loop, thereby putting heavy load on the file-system (or even the network if the file is not local).
+  Even when modules are not created from files, they still typically consume a lot of resources to load.
 * **Data**: A malignant script may attempt to read from and/or write to data that it does not own.
 If this happens, it is a severe security breach and may put the entire system at risk.